danielsunjin/Daniel-REU-Project-Files/README.md

 ### Aquiring Structural and Functional MRI Images and Organizing the Data

-For this project, we aquired structural MRI images and resting state functional MRI images of mice brains.
+For this project, we aquired structural MRI images and multi-echo resting state functional MRI images of mice brains.
 These images were aquired on a 7T Bruker 70/20 with a volume RF coil and a 4 channel surface receiver array.
 We used a T2* EPI protocol with 3 echoes beginning at TE=5 ms and spaced 14.315 ms apart, TR=2252 ms, flip angle=60 degrees, over a field of view of 19.2 x 15 x 9.6 mm, matrix=64 x 50 x 32, and reconstructed at 300 um isotropic resolution.
 We acquired 600 volumes in 17 minutes.

 The images aquired on the Bruker must first be converted to NIfTIs.
 We are interested in the T1 RARE images (structural images) and T2S EPI images (BOLD images) of the mice, so I extract these images from the mice and organize the files in the BIDS format like so: